jensgreiner/MyBirthdayCard/README.md

 # MyBirthdayCard App

-### Home work for Udacity Scholarship Android Beginner for Europeans
+Udacity EU Scholarship Android Development for Beginners

+### Final Project Lesson 1A+B

 The task was to draw your own birthday card background image.
 Make a photo of it.
 Create a project in Android Studio and add that image to it.
 Then you have to do the layout in XML as learned before in the lessons.